valorcurse/stadslab-kennisbank/README.md

 their project, along with the settings used with the equipment, a short description of the project and a photo.

 This application is a first prototype, not thoroughly tested or used yet, and will be further developed by other students.
+It's as of now completly translated in dutch.

 ###Database: